phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 ## Update Icepack in CICE

-If all you want to do is update the Icepack version in CICE in the repository, then you would do the following
+If all you want to do is change the Icepack version in CICE in the repository, then you would do the following

       git clone https://github.com/username/CICE cice.mybranch --recursive
       cd cice.mybranch